Memorials

 • wooden crosses

-Alternatively, we can have your memorial permanently made safe.
+Alternatively, Bereavement Services can make a memorial safe.
 Depending on the condition and size of the memorial, North Ayrshire Council can either:

 • lay it flat